X

 Discharging a Capacitor:

 When the voltage source is removed and the capacitor is connected to a load, it starts to release its stored energy.
 The voltage across the capacitor decreases exponentially as the charge flows out.
-The discharging time is also governed by the time constant.
+The time constant also governs the discharging time.

 You might be familiar with practical applications where this behavior is pivotal.
 For example, in timing circuits, capacitors are used to generate specific time delays.
 You need to understand how to control the voltage across these capacitors to achieve the desired timing.